-A low speed data system that is carefully designed so that staggered data transitions at the inputs become either synchronized or pushed apart when they are presented at the output.
-Edge order is always preserved for as long as the edges are separated by at least $V{\rm IX\,SKEW}$.
+The low speed data system is carefully designed so that staggered data transitions at the inputs become either synchronized or pushed apart when they are presented at the output.
+Edge order is always preserved for as long as the edges are separated by at least $t{\text{VIx SKEW}}$.
 In other words, if one edge is leading another at the input, the order of the edges is not reversed by the isolator.